Tuttotorna/OMNIAMIND/STATUS.md

 2. add more synthetic scenarios

-3. add a second proxy variant (v0.1)
+3. introduce a third proxy variant

 4. wait for real backend traces later

+5. freeze OMNIAMIND v0/v0.1 as an offline analytical package